jeremieca/pulsion/README.md

 ### Helpers

-Helpers are functions that help you to develop your bash scripts faster.
+Helpers are predefined functions that help you to develop your bash scripts faster and safer.

 [All helpers](https://github.com/jeremieca/pulsion/wiki/Helpers)